bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 The section after this contains a block of statements labelled `map`, which links the different distributions we might use (for example, for our priors) to the BEAST2 code which defines them.
 We will leave this alone, and move on to the largest and final block, `run`, which describes the analysis we want to carry out.

 The first subsection within the `run` block is labelled `state`.
-This describes the objects inferred within the analysis.
+This describes the objects inferred within the analysis (i.e. all of the model parameters we want to estimate).
 The first object described is the `tree`, based on our dummy alignment.
 As we are not inferring our tree, it can be removed from this section.

 >Remove the `tree` part of the `state` subsection of the XML:
 >